macicchino/Food_Insecurity/README.md

 - Does restaurant availability contribute to lowering food insecurity?
 - Which has a greater positive impact on food access, having more farmers markets or more general grocery stores?
 - How does agritourism influence food insecurity?
-- Do community supported farms and regular farms have a differing impact on food insecurity?
+- Do community supported farms and regular farms have differing impacts on food insecurity?

 ## Descriptive Analysis and Data Visualization
-To explore the data tavel to the [Dashboard Link](https://public.tableau.com/app/profile/emery.scott/viz/FoodInsecurityDashboard/HousholdFoodInsecurityasitRelatestoPhysicalAccess?publish=yes)
+To explore the data travel to the [dashboard link.](https://public.tableau.com/app/profile/emery.scott/viz/FoodInsecurityDashboard/HousholdFoodInsecurityasitRelatestoPhysicalAccess?publish=yes)

 Below the group shares images from the interactive dashboard and some subsequent observations.

 ### Change in Food Insecurity Over Time (% Change)
 From 2008 to 2017 food insecurity decreased in all fifty states except for North Dakota, Louisiana, and West Virginia.
-However, North Dakota has one of the lowest  food insecurity pecentages in the country, while Mississippi annually has some of the highest food insecurity percentages in the country.
+However, North Dakota has one of the lowest  food insecurity pecentages in the country, while Mississippi has some of the highest annual food insecurity percentages in the country.

 Between 2008 and 2010, the states with the lowest food insecurity percentage were North Dakota, Virginia, New Hampshire, Delaware, and Minnesota.
-From 2017 to 2019 the states with the lowest food insecurity percentage were Iowa, New Hampshire, and New Jersey followed by North Dakota and Minnestota with an equal food insecurity percentage.
+From 2017 to 2019 the states with the lowest food insecurity percentage were Iowa, New Hampshire, and New Jersey, followed by North Dakota and Minnestota with an equal food insecurity percentage.

 Between 2008 and 2010 Mississippi, Texas, Arkansas,  Alabama, and Georgia had the highest levels of food insecurity.
-These states all reduced food insecurity for the 2017 to 2019 period leaving Mississippi, Louisiana, West Virginia, and New Mexico as the most food insecure states.
+These states all reduced food insecurity for the 2017 to 2019 period, leaving Mississippi, Louisiana, West Virginia, and New Mexico as the most food insecure states.

 <details><Summary>2008-2010 Map</summary>
 <img width="700" alt="Screen Shot 2023-03-21 at 10 52 47 PM" src="https://user-images.githubusercontent.com/112206035/226937278-6cbac4ab-18e5-4a3a-bc71-9a4c8ac6901c.png">